BrentDean/8-Bit/README.md

   * Parse a simple assembly language.
   * Emit the correct bytes for an instruction ROM and/or microcode ROM.
   * Output images suitable for programming a 28C64 EEPROM.
+* Use an Arduino Nano running a small C program as a simple EEPROM programmer, so the Python-generated ROM image can be burned directly into a 28C64.

 ## Hardware Summary